Editor’s note: Originally published April 25, 2018. Updated July 21, 2021.

 Metric: Bestselling product by region

-If your B2B eCommerce solution comes with Google Analytics set up (as Corevist Commerce does), this is easy to find.
+If your B2B eCommerce solution comes with Google Analytics set up (as the Corevist Platform does), this is easy to find.
 Just go to E-commerce > Product Performance.
 Click on a product, then apply a segment for the region you want to analyze.
 If you haven’t created any segments, here’s a quick tutorial on how to do it.

 Goal 4: Equip sales and customer service to prioritize your highest-value customers